 Our operations have consumed substantial amounts of cash.
-We recorded net cash outflow from operating activities of US\$32.9 million and US\$3.0 million in 2020 and 2021, respectively.
+We recorded net cash outflow from operating activities of US\$3.0 million, US\$43.2 million and US\$18.3 million, for the years ended December 31, 2021, 2022, and six months ended June 30, 2023, respectively.

-We believe our available financial resources, including cash and cash equivalents and the estimated net proceeds from this offering will be sufficient to meet our anticipated cash needs for the next 12 months.
+We believe our available financial resources, including cash and cash equivalents and the estimated net proceeds from this offering and the concurrent private placement will be sufficient to meet our anticipated cash needs for the next 12 months from the date of this prospectus.
 We may, however, from time to time experience net cash outflows from our operating activities for the foreseeable future, and require additional cash resources to meet our continued operating cash requirements in the future.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we advance the clinical development of our drug candidates, initiate additional clinical trials of these and other future drug candidates, and seek regulatory approvals for them.